vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/09_The_Four_States_of_the_Soul.md

 CU. vi.
 8. 1; vii.
 25. 1.

-• See Gauḍapada, Māṇḍükya Kārikā, iii.
+• See Gauḍapada, Māṇḍūkya Kārikā, iii.
 33 ff.
 The first three are now styled VaiŚvānara, Taijasa, and Prajña.

 570